Explore Mid Wales from River Cabin

-- The Ramblers - Four Wells Ramblers and East Radnor Ramblers, the 2 local groups, organise walks on alternative Saturdays and Sundays and shorter walks on Wednesdays.
+- The Ramblers - 2 local groups, Four Wells Ramblers and East Radnor Ramblers, organise walks on Saturdays and alternative Sundays, and shorter walks on Wednesdays.

 - Brecon Beacons Park Society - Organise guided walks for experienced walkers.
 Well worth the £5 donation requested from non-members.

 - Brecon Beacons National Park - The National Park organise a range of walks and events.